Microsoft/azure-docs.cs-cz/articles/notification-hubs/xamarin-notification-hubs-push-notifications-android-gcm.md

     }
     ```

-6. Přidejte následující příkazy using do `MainActivity.cs`:
+6. Do `MainActivity.cs` přidejte následující příkazy using:

     ```csharp
     using Android.Util;